 Evolution of Chainsaws: The First Chainsaw Made for Wood Cutting

 However, it was easily replaced by the Gigli twisted wire too.
 It wasn’t long gone when people realized that the chainsaw model can be maximized out of the medical field.

 The first woodcutting chainsaw was invented by Stihl chainsaw company founder – Andreas Stihl.
-It’s also surprising for a lot of woodworkers to know that chainsaws were originally powered electrically, unlike the modern chainsaw we now have which runs on gasoline.
+It’s also surprising for a lot of woodworkers to know that chainsaws were originally powered electrically, unlike the modern chainsaw running on gasoline.